-IAIABC EDI Licensing Frequently Asked Questions
+IAIABC EDI Licensing Program

 In the early 1990s, the workers' compensation industry approached the IAIABC to request the development of national standards for workers' compensation electronic data reporting to jurisdictions.
 Using a consensus-based process, to date the IAIABC EDI committees have developed and maintain EDI standards for reporting Claims (First and Subsequent Reports of Injury), Proof of Coverage, and Medical Bill Payment regulatory data.
 The adoption of these copyrighted IAIABC standards has been widespread, with 38 states currently using at least one IAIABC EDI standard.